IvanTroshka/homebridge-broadlink-lb1-local/README.md

 python scripts/setup_bulb.py "Your Wi-Fi SSID"
 ```

-The script prompts for the Wi-Fi password without echoing it to the terminal.
+The script prompts for the Wi-Fi password without echoing it.

-You can also pass the password explicitly if you are running in an environment where prompting is not practical:
+You can also provide the password explicitly:

 ```bash
 python scripts/setup_bulb.py "Your Wi-Fi SSID" --password "your-wifi-password"
 ```

-For non-WPA2 networks:
+For a different supported security mode:

 ```bash
 python scripts/setup_bulb.py "Your Wi-Fi SSID" --security wpa1/2
 ```

-After the packet is sent, the bulb should leave AP mode and join your normal Wi-Fi network.
+After successful provisioning, the bulb should leave setup mode and join your normal Wi-Fi network.

-### 5. Find The Bulb IP Address
+### 4. Find the bulb IP address

-Find the new IP address in your router, DHCP leases, or with your preferred LAN scanner.
+Find the bulb in your router/DHCP leases or with your preferred LAN scanner.

-The plugin identity is based on the MAC address, not the IP address, so the IP can change later without creating duplicate HomeKit accessories.
+The Homebridge accessory identity is based on the bulb MAC address, not its IP address, so later DHCP address changes do not create duplicate accessories.

-### 6. Unlock Local LAN Control
+### 5. Unlock local LAN control

-Run the unlock helper with the bulb's current IP address:
+Run:

 ```bash
 python scripts/unlock_lb1.py --ip 192.168.1.50
 ```

-Replace `192.168.1.50` with your bulb's actual address.
+Replace `192.168.1.50` with the bulb's actual address.

-The script:
+The helper:

-- sends a unicast BroadLink hello;
+- discovers the bulb;
 - authenticates locally;
 - calls `set_lock(False)`;
 - performs a fresh discovery;
 - verifies that `Locked` is `False`;
-- verifies that a fresh object can authenticate and read state.
+- verifies that a fresh session can authenticate and read state.

-The plugin never sets the device lock to `true`.
+The Homebridge plugin never intentionally sets the device lock to `true`.

 ## Homebridge Configuration